Pages

 Uncharted Worlds

 As previously explained, the Mass Effect galaxy map is divided into Clusters, each containing a few star systems each.
 Which clusters are present in each game actually vary, with only two being present across the entire trilogy: the Local Cluster (where the Solar System is), and the Serpent Nebula (where the Citadel is).
-Given it's unlikely a whole region of space stops existing, it's no stretch to assume that not all existing clusters are represented in the Galaxy map and navigable to you during the games.
+Given it's unlikely a whole region of space stops existing, it's no stretch to assume that not all existing clusters are represented in the Galaxy map and navigable by you during the games.
 Considering many clusters in ME1 are not present in ME2 but return in ME3, I think we can take that as a given truth.

 Anyhow, Mass Effect features 17 individual clusters — these are: